-Further specific details are listed below.
-We look forward to seeing the innovation and potential of our students at this year’s event.
+Further specific details are listed below, and we look forward to seeing exciting and innovative student-led ideas at this year’s event.

 Award Goal and Scope

-The Innovation Award for Cryospheric Sciences is awarded once a year to students within the Cryosphere section who show great potential and innovative work within the field.
-This award is designed to provide the students with resources, in the form of mini-grants, to advance their innovation.
-Innovative projects may include but are not limited to instrument design, model adaptation, field techniques, studies in new geographic regions, studies involving new collaborations including interdisciplinary and transdisciplinary collaborations, science communication and education, and remote sensing methods.
+The Innovation Award for Cryospheric Sciences is granted once a year to students within the Cryosphere Section showing great potential and innovative work within the field.
+This award is designed to provide the student with resources, in the form of a mini-grant, to advance their innovation.
+Innovative projects may include but are not limited to instrument design, model adaptation, field techniques, studies in new geographic regions, studies involving new collaborations including inter-and trans-disciplinary collaborations, science communication and education, and remote sensing methods.

-Student nominees must be AGU members with Cryosphere section as their primary or secondary affiliation.
-“Student” is defined as someone currently enrolled in an institution.
+Student nominees must be an AGU member with the Cryosphere Section listed as their primary or secondary affiliation.
+Student is defined as currently enrolled in an institution.

 Judging Details and Specifics

-During the Flash Freeze event, each student competitor will present their idea and will give a 2-minute pitch of the idea to the Innovation Award Subcommittee.
-Props, a poster, or slides can be used as support for the 2-minute oral presentation.
-Applicants will be judged on their 2-minute presentations for the creativity of the proposed innovative work, the feasibility of the proposed work, and the persuasiveness of the presentation.
-Any material presented beyond the 2-minute time frame will not be judged.
-The Cryosphere Section Executive Committee will appoint an Innovation Award Subcommittee, and the Innovation Award Subcommittee will use AGU Conflict of Interest Policy for award selection.
-The Innovation Award Subcommittee will convene directly after the Flash Freeze competition and select the winners of the mini-grants associated with the Innovation Award.
+During the Flash Freeze event each student competitor will present their idea and will give a two-minute pitch of the idea to the Innovation Award Subcommittee.
+Props, a poster, or slides can be used during the two-minute oral presentation.
+Applicants will be judged on their two-minute presentations by the creativity of the proposed innovative work, the feasibility of the proposed work, and the persuasiveness of the presentation.
+Any material presented beyond the 2-minute period will not be judged.
+The Cryosphere Section Executive Committee will appoint an Innovation Award Subcommittee, and the Innovation Award Subcommittee will use AGU conflicts of interest policy for award selection.
+The Innovation Award Subcommittee will convene directly after the Flash Freeze competition and select the winners of the mini-grant associated with the Innovation Award.

 Requirements and Deadlines

-The nomination package for the 2016 Cryosphere Innovation Award, consisting of a letter of intent and CV, detailed below, is for the sole purpose of identifying the expected number of applicants and down-selecting if needed.
-From the nomination packages received, approximately 20 students will be invited to present at the Flash Freeze Competition.
-The final conferment of the award will be based solely on the 2-minute presentation and not on the nomination package.
+The nomination package for the 2017 Cryosphere Innovation Award, consisting of a letter of intent and CV, detailed below, is for the sole purpose of identifying the expected number of applicants and down selecting if needed.
+Of the nomination packages received, approximately 20 will be invited to present at the Flash Freeze Competition.
+Each student will be judged solely on the 2-minute presentation and not on the nomination package.

-Selectees for the Flash Freeze event will be notified on 30 November 2016.
-If selected for the Flash Freeze event, the student will be required to present the following at the 2016 Fall Meeting:
+Selectees for the Flash Freeze event will be notified on December 1, 2017.
+If selected for the Flash Freeze event the Student will be required to present on Thursday, December 14, 2017 at the 2017 Fall Meeting:

-Props, a poster, or slides can be used as support for the 2-minute oral presentation.
-Applicants will be judged on their 2-minute presentations for the creativity of the proposed innovative work, the feasibility of the proposed work, and the persuasiveness of the presentation.
-Any material presented beyond the 2-minute time frame will not be judged.
+Props, a poster, or slides can be used during the two-minute oral presentation.
+Applicants will be judged on their 2-minute presentations by the creativity of the proposed innovative work, the feasibility of the proposed work, and the persuasiveness of the presentation.
+Any material presented beyond the 2-minute period will not be judged.

-By submitting a nomination for a section/focus group award and/or lecture, nominators verify that they have read and will fully comply with AGU Conflict of Interest Policy terms as these relate to the nominee, nominator, and all supporters—special exceptions apply to Ph.D. (or highest degree) and early career awards.
+By submitting a nomination for a section award and/or lecture, the nominator has read and will fully comply with the AGU Conflict of Interest Policy terms as it relates to the nominee, nominator, and all supporters – special exceptions apply to Ph.D. (or highest degree) and early career awards.

 Camilo Rada, Aleah Sommers, Mathieu Casado, Nikolas Aksamit, Mia Bennett, and Phillip Harder